satRdays/capetown2018/guidelines-session-chairs.md

 Your responsibilities as a session chair are to:

+### Before the session
-- ensure that all speakers for your session are present and that you know who they are;
+- ensure that all speakers for your session are present;
+- confirm that each speaker's slides have been loaded & tested;

+(a technical support person will be on hand to facilitate this with each of the speakers, but it's up to you to ensure that it has been done)

+### During the session
-- introduce the talks (title of the talk and the speaker);
+- briefly introduce each speaker and highlight the title/subject of their talk;
-- keep track of time and notify speaker; and
+- keep track of time and notify the speaker; and
-- help handle questions at the end of the talk.
+- help facilitate questions at the end of the talk

+### Timekeeping

 To help give timing feedback to the speakers you'll be provided with flashcards.
 For keynote and standard talks you should notify the speaker when they have 10, 5, 2 and 1 minutes remaining.
 For lightning talks you should notify the speaker when they have 2 and 1 minutes to go.

 When a speaker is out of time, stand up and make it clear to the speaker that they need to bring things to a close rapidly.

+### Time Allocation

+- 1 minute transition time between all talks
+- keynote talk: 60 minutes (ideally 5 minutes for questions but can probably be left to the speakers discretion)
+- standard talk: 20 minutes (15 minutes talk time, 5 minutes for questions)
+- lightning talk: 5 minutes (usually there is only time for 1 or 2 questions, if any)